mkeen/Noise/README.markdown

 ![Noise](http://mkeen.github.com/img/noise.png "Noise: Performant STOMP by Mike Keen")

-Noise takes advantage of Rubinius' actor paradigm to enable breakneck STOMP performance in your Ruby application.
+Noise takes advantage of Rubinius' actor paradigm (supports JRuby too!) to enable breakneck STOMP performance in your Ruby application.
 The codebase is simple, and easy to read, and I hope to keep it that way.

 Twitter ([@mikekeen](http://www.twitter.com/mikekeen)) is the best and fastest way to get in touch with me.

 What do I need to use Noise?
 ----------
-Noise makes heavy use of Rubinius' actors.
-Use rvm to install Rubinius if you don't already have it. `rvm install rbx`
-Noise has been tested with RabbitMQ's STOMP plugin.
+You need either Rubinius or JRuby to run Noise.
+This is due to heavy useage of Rubinius actors.
+If you use JRuby you'll need to `gem install "rubinius-actor"` before this will work.

 What can I do with Noise?
 ----------